Clustering-based redshift estimation: method and application to data: Clustering-based redshift estimation

-This relation is typically satisfied if all the objects of the unknown sample are extragalactic \emph{and} if the redshift distribution of the reference population is wide enough to cover the redshift range of all unknown objects.
-This implies that, in the case of a narrow redshift distribution, it is possible to infer it without the knowledge of the bias of the unknown population.
-Below, we discuss observational strategies leading to reducing the redshift support $\Delta z$.
+This relation is satisfied if all the objects of the unknown sample are extragalactic \emph{and} if the redshift distribution of the reference population is wide enough to cover the redshift range of the unknown objects.
+This implies that, in the case of a narrow redshift distribution, it is possible to fully characterize it using clustering information.

-If the redshift evolution of the bias $b_u(z)$ over $\Delta z$ is not negligible compared to the variation of $\phi_u(z)$, this method only allows us to estimate the product $\phi_u(z)\,b_u(z)$.
-Additional information from the auto-correlation of the unknown sample can be used to attempt breaking the degeneracy between these two quantities \citep[see for example][]{New:08}.
-In the present study we propose to focus on a local sampling of the redshift distribution of an unknown population, as opposed to the methods proposed to infer the global distribution.
+At this stage we investigate how to optimize the sensitivity of such an estimator.
+It is important to note that so far we have not specified how to measure the angular correlation between the unknown population and the set of reference subsamples.
+Indeed, if $\d{\rm N_u}/\d z\rightarrow {\rm N_u}\,\delta_D(z-z_0)$ we are simply addressing a yes-or-no question whose answer is only limited by the shot noise induced by the finite size of the samples and in some cases cosmic variance.
+The clustering signal can therefore be measured on any scale and its sensitivity can be maximized by including clustering information from \emph{all} scales available to the measurements.
+Approaching the problem from this angle does not restrict the analysis to large-scale clustering signals where the galaxy over density field behaves linearly with respect to that of the dark matter, as advocated by previous studies.
+As a measure of clustering we will consider the integrated cross-correlation function